ShindouMihou/burp/README.md

 to reduce resources as requests that do not contain this signature are ignored.

-You also need to create a `git.toml` and `registries.toml` if you want to access private repositories or pull images from the Dockerhub more than 100 times a day.
+You also need to create a `git.toml` and `registries.toml` if you want to access private repositories or pull images from the Dockerhub more than 100 times a day, please create them under the `data/` folder in the repository since Burp will copy them over to the server.

 An example of a `git.toml` would be:
 ```toml